Is a Crypto Card Legal in the UK in 2026?

 Use a regulated crypto card in the UK

 DPT operates a Visa-branded crypto card with appropriate licensing in its supported markets.
-Stablecoin payouts to UK FPS bank accounts are at 0.35% provider fee with mid-market FX.
+Stablecoin payouts to UK FPS bank accounts are at a transparent provider fee with mid-market FX.